Government warned investors could desert UK as pounds hits 37-year low

 The fall in the pound came on the 30th anniversary of Black Wednesday, when the UK had to withdraw from the European Exchange Rate Mechanism (ERM), damaging the Conservatives’ reputation of the handling of the economy for years.

-Asked if the current crisis could rival the scale of Black Wednesday, Ms Horlick said: “We’re a standalone currency.
-That’s why it’s so important to keep international investors onside.
+Asked if the current crisis could rival the scale of Black Wednesday, Ms Horlick said it was “so important to keep international investors onside”, adding: “We need confidence in our currency.
+We need confidence in our debt so that people buy gilts, and if we don’t have that level of confidence… we’re going to have some big problems.”

-“We need confidence in our currency.
-We need confidence in our debt so that people gilts, and if we don’t have that level of confidence … we’re going to have some big problems.”
+John Hardy, head of FX strategy at Saxo Bank, said investors were worried that Ms Truss’s plans increased the risk of larger deficits, adding: “The grinding backdrop of everything that’s going on is weighing on sterling, with the UK running these massive external deficits and the risks around the new prime minister’s policies adding to that.”

 Sterling dropped below 1.14 dollars for a couple of hours on Friday, taking it to its worst point since 1985.
 It followed Office for National Statistics (ONS) figures showing food shops, non-food shops, online retailers and fuel sellers all saw sales declines in August – the first time they have seen such a hit since July 2021.

-Martin Beck, chief economic adviser to the EY Item Club, said “the recession which retailers currently find themselves in is likely to persist through the rest of this year and into 2023.”
+Martin Beck, chief economic adviser to the EY Item Club, said: “The recession which retailers currently find themselves in is likely to persist through the rest of this year and into 2023.”

 Ms Horlick also warned that Brexit compounded Britain’s bleak economic outlook because the burden of red tape meant the UK was unable to take full advantage of cheaper exports.